Why We Need Big Data Frameworks

 Apache Spark was originally developed in 2009 at UC Berkeley by the team who later founded Databricks.
 Since its launch Spark has seen rapid adoption and growth.
-Most of the cutting-edge technology organizations like Netflix, Apple, Facebook, Uber have massive Spark clusters for data processing and analytics.
+Most cutting-edge technology organizations like Netflix, Apple, Facebook, and Uber have massive Spark clusters for data processing and analytics.
 The demand for Spark is increasing at a very fast pace.
-According to marketanalysis.com report forecast, the global Apache Spark market will grow at a CAGR of 67% between 2019 and 2022.
-The global Spark market revenue is rapidly expanding and may grow up $4.2 billion by 2022, with a cumulative market valued at $9.2 billion (2019 – 2022).
+According to the marketanalysis.com report forecast, the global Apache Spark market will grow at a CAGR of 67% between 2019 and 2022.
+The global Spark market revenue is rapidly expanding and may grow to $4.2 billion by 2022, with a cumulative market valued at $9.2 billion (2019 – 2022).

-MapReduce has been there for a little longer after being developed in 2006 and gained industry acceptance during the initial years.
+MapReduce has been there for a little longer after being developed in 2006 and gaining industry acceptance during the initial years.
 But at last, 5 years or so with Apache Spark gaining more ground, demand for MapReduce as the processing engine has reduced.
 But, it cannot be said in black and white that MapReduce will be completely replaced by Apache Spark in the coming years.
-Both the technologies have their own pros and cons as we will see them below.
+Both technologies have their own pros and cons as we will see below.
 One solution cannot fit at all the places, so MapReduce will have its own takers depending on the problem to be solved.

 Also, Spark and MapReduce do complement each other on many occasions.

 Both these technologies have made inroads in all walks of common man’s life.
-You name the industry and its there.
+You name the industry and it's there.
 Be it telecommunication, e-commerce, banking, insurance, healthcare, medicine, agriculture, biotechnology, etc.

 As per Apache, “Apache Spark is a unified analytics engine for large-scale data processing”.
 Apache Spark is a fast and general-purpose cluster computing system.
-It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
+It provides high-level APIs in Java, Scala, Python, and R, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.